 - a supplier who has preferably been in the field for a number of years and is well known to other aromatherapy practitioners and/or educators

-- 365 Brand (Whole Foods Market) – I have used the lavender from 365 and I find it has a lovely smell and is in a very decent price range.
-I have used this neat on bug bites and burns and it performed wonderfully.
+- 365 Brand (Whole Foods Market) – I have tried the lavender from 365 and I find it has a lovely smell and is in a very decent price range.
+I have used this neat on bug bites and burns and it performed wonderfully, though I know absolutely nothing about the way that these essential oils are sourced.
+Further investigation is needed.

 Take all of the information that I give you, and go searching for yourself.
 Test out all of the brands that you come across, and ask as many questions as you can.
 The only way to find the truth, is to start asking questions.